I found this article from over seven years ago that I didn’t end up publishing and since it is still relevant. So here it is!

 - Time with Parents – Working parents and looking after a sibling with a disability may be all the time they have.
 This is especially hard on you when you are younger when guidance and support from your parents are what you need.

 - Understanding the Situation – This takes some time in taking to understand what your sibling, parents and family are going through.

 Things you may learn from your sibling as I have from mine

 - Positive Attitude & Outlook – I remember at summer camps when we were young my brother was always given the nickname of Smilin’ Bob because of his genuine smile at all times.
 Although I know there are times my brother may struggle but majority his attitude is bright and his jokes witty.
 Not only does that help himself but really helps those around him.

 - Trying New Things and Fear-lessness – My mom must have instilled this one in us but my brother is always willing to give something a try even if it needs some convincing to step out of our comfort zone.
-From power wheelchair hockey (7 years and counting and 3 time goaltending MVP) to disabled sailing in Lake Ontario, to presenting to youths about being a person with disability my brother is always game.
+From power wheelchair hockey (7 years and counting and 3 time goaltending MVP) to disabled sailing in Lake Ontario, to presenting to youths about being a person with a disability my brother is always game.
 This year I’m trying to convince him to go gilding.

 - Patience – I have learned to be patient, from watching my mom every day assisting my brother in all aspects of his daily life from waking up in the morning to cooking to putting him to bed it gives you a different outlook when you apply it into your social and professional life.